mwo-dk/ssndk/README.md

   | Modula11CheckFail                  // The modula 11 check failed
   | InvalidLength                      // The trimmed range has invalid length
   | InvalidDayInMonth                  // The given day in the month is invalid
+  | InvalidMonth                       // The given month is invalid
   | InvalidYear                        // The year is invalid
   | InvalidControl                     // The control number is invalid
   | InvalidYearAndControl              // The year and control numbers are invalid